Should You Repair or Replace Your Busted Bumper?

-Cracked, dented, punctured and scratched.
+Cracked, dented, punctured, and scratched.
 These are all ugly things that can happen to your car bumper.
-More accurately called a bumper cover, these decorative plastic components hide the metal structural bumper components underneath.
-Bumper covers are easily damaged (whatever happened to those chrome bumpers that really could take some bumps?), and the best way to fix yours depends on your situation, your abilities and the kind of bumper damage youve got.
+More accurately called a “bumper cover”, these decorative plastic components hide the metal structural bumper components underneath.
+Bumper covers are easily damaged (whatever happened to those chrome bumpers that really could take some bumps?), and the best way to fix yours depends on your situation, your abilities, and the kind of bumper damage you’ve got.

-Bumper Fix No. 1: Repair the Scratch
+Fix #1: Repair the Scratch

-Bumper Fix No. 2: Replace the Bumper Cover
+Fix #2: Replace the Bumper Cover

-Bumper Fix No. 3: Patch the Bumper Cover
+Fix #3: Patch the Bumper Cover

 Although bumper covers are typically made of semi-flexible plastic, you can fill, sand, paint and buff bumper dings and dents the same way as any steel auto body part.
-Patching can save you money, compared with complete bumper cover replacement, and its an approach thats DIY friendly, too.
+Patching can save you money, compared with complete bumper cover replacement, and it’s an approach that’s DIY friendly, too.

 There are two prerequisites to keep in mind as you decide if patching is for you.
 First, there should be no damage to the underlying metal bumper structure.
 If damage to the cover is small, then patching with conventional, catalyzed auto body compound is an option.
 That should even work on a big puncture localized in one place.